Skip to main content

 Bereavment banner

-The Coordinator also provides grief information and education with the community, including the public, healthcare workers, and other groups.
+The team includes a Bereavement Coordinator, a small team of volunteers, and administrative support.
+The Coordinator also provides grief information and education for the community, including the public, healthcare workers, and other groups.

 Grief Support Groups

-Upcoming Grief Support Groups:
+Upcoming Grief Support Group:

 Palliative Care Memorial Services

-For more information or to register, please call (902) 220-4398 or email czbereavement@nshealth.ca.
+For more information or to register, please call 902-220-4398 or email czbereavement@nshealth.ca.

 Other Supports